Van Cortlandt Park–242nd Street station: Control house

 The steel-framed overpass is an architecturally sympathetic addition.
 Railings are a more restrained version of the original railings found on the platform.
 It is floored in wood plank and roofed with slats covered by standing seam metal.
 At its west end is a covered veranda leading into the control house.

 On the inside, the control house is floored in wood plank as well.
 The walls are finished in a mix of solid and tongue and groove wood paneling.
 Tall riveted steel arches support the ceiling.
 The main waiting area has niches where modern heaters have replaced the original pot-bellied stoves.
-There is a modern steel and glass token booth and turnstile bank, along with MetroCard vending machines.
+There is a modern steel and glass token booth and turnstile bank, along with OMNY vending machines.
 Former restrooms have been converted into utility and storage rooms.

 Crew quarters

 The crew quarters building is located at the south end of the platforms.
 It is a one-story building sided in corrugated metal with a flat roof, elevated over the tracks and platforms at that end.
 The siding has been given the appearance of clapboard and painted gray.
 A belt course corresponding to the top of the windows has been painted red, the color of the Broadway–Seventh Avenue trunk line, on both side elevations; it is augmented with a series of blocks in the same color descending towards the tracks on the north end.

 At the south end, a series of projecting nested bays descends to an entrance to track level.
 To its south is an old signal house also sided in metal.
 The crew quarters can also be entered from the center platform.
 Its interior is given over to employee-related functions and is not open to the public.